lidia’s zucchini roll-ups

 lidia's zucchini roll-ups

-If you would like to serve them warm, the roll-ups can be arranged on a baking sheet then warmed up in a low oven just before serving.
+If you would like to prepare these beauties ahead of time, the roll-ups can be arranged on a baking sheet then warmed up in a low oven just before serving.

 lidia's zucchini roll-ups